 The palaces and chapels of Granada offer plenty for any dedicated culture-seeker, but visitors mustn’t miss the medieval fortress and Moorish gardens across the city either.
 Granada is well worth a visit, especially if you’re looking for a good mix of sightseeing and winter sports.

 The small city of Ronda boasts one of the most impressive sights in southern Spain – the entire city is stretched over a deep canyon, connected by the massive El Tajo Bridge.
-Around the city, explorers will also find remains of prehistoric settlements and cave paintings dating back to the 6th century BC.
+Around the historical centre, explorers will also find remains of prehistoric settlements and cave paintings dating back to the 6th century BC.